 “Don’t you fucking say it,” Moon says, pulling a curved knife from nowhere and waving it under my nose.
 “Only one person gets to call me that, and she’s got tits.”

-“Moo-Moo!”
-Laura says.
+“Moo-Moo,” Laura says.
 “Put that away.
 Think of the baby.”

-***

 It’s twenty minutes later and I’m sitting on the floor just outside the cockpit.
 There are only two chairs and the women are in them.
 I was told to “not wander off” and then they closed the door on me.
 I’m not exactly sulking, but I feel like this is a wasted opportunity because I very much want to explore.
 I want to experience the shiny.
 This ship is all about the shiny.
 The walls are smooth and silver and light blue with glossy instrument panels here and there.
 The lights are soft.
 Everything’s round, very few hard edges and I get the sense that whoever designed it wanted a space they could feel perpetually comfortable in.
 I’m also fairly certain that the three of us are the only people onboard.
 I want to see the ship that doesn’t need anything but a pilot, and could probably do without one of those in a pinch.